 |Offers no room for cross-breeding experimentation with different turfgrass varieties||One can blend several different seed species for a unique lawn|

-This is what is looks like on not well prepared area and that has dogs that have access to it.
+This is what it looks like on not well-prepared area and that has dogs that have access to it.
 The area that you apply Grotrax to should be tilled, smooth, and have a mix-in of topsoil.
 The area below will come in spotty.

 The other difference is that sodding requires a different set of tools to hydroseeding.
-When manually laying sod pallets on your lawn, you’ll need a sod roller (skid steer) to move the sod pallets as you work your way around the bare lawn.
+When manually laying sod pallets on your lawn, you’ll need a skid steer to move the sod pallets as you work your way around the bare lawn.
+After you lay the sod you’ll want to roll the lawn using a lawn roller such as the Brinly Lawn Roller or these roller alternatives.

 How long it takes